Do I have to be fat to do sumo?

 Can anyone try sumo?

 Yes.
 Almost anyone, regardless of age, size, or gender, can practice sumo.
 If you are able to handle simple calisthenics, and can squat on your haunches without falling over, you should do just fine.

 Outside of Japan, amateur sumo competitions are held in much of the world.
-For a listing of some sumo competitions in the U.S. More
+For a listing of some sumo events in the U.S. More

-At most of our practices, the World Sumo Champion participates in the training.
-Please contact us in advance, if you would like to confirm his presence.
+At most of our practices, the World Sumo Champions participate in the training.
+Please contact us in advance, to confirm their presence.
 In addition, several top American sumo wrestlers, including one or more US Champions, generally train with us weekly.